How to Shop for Vintage Home Decor Like a Pro

 When they say the thrill is in the hunt…that is absolutely true for me!
-I have learned a few things over the years that help me have even more fun when I’m vintage hunting (or junking!).
-Here are my DO’s and DON’Ts for junking:
+I have learned a few things over the years that help me have even more fun when I’m shopping for vintage home decor (or junking, as we lovingly refer to it in the industry!).

-DO make a detailed list
+DO make a detailed list.

 The point isn’t necessarily that you buy only those items.
-But it does help me stay a little more focused.
+At the same time, it does help me stay a little more focused.
 I have left a store or market before, only to realize that I forgot the one thing I really needed most and probably could have found!

 - Architectural salvage

-- Books with good patina
+- Old books with good patina

 - Brass objects—deer, quail, bunnies…things I could use seasonally